adam91holt/mongodb-llm-auckland-demo/README.md

 Here is a brief overview of the key components:

-- `realm_config.json`: The main configuration file for the MongoDB Realm application.
+- `realm_config.json`: The main configuration file for the MongoDB App Services application.

 - `functions/`: This directory contains the JavaScript functions that power the application.
 These functions handle tasks such as sending messages to Slack, generating responses using OpenAI's API, saving news articles to the database, and responding to incoming webhooks from Slack.

-- `triggers/`: This directory contains the configurations for MongoDB Realm triggers.
+- `triggers/`: This directory contains the configurations for MongoDB App Services triggers.
 These triggers automate tasks such as fetching news stories and responding to user queries.

 - `http_endpoints/` and `graphql/`: These directories contain configurations for the HTTP endpoints and GraphQL, respectively.